Things to do in Flores

 Flores is all the way East of Bali, after Lombok and Gili Trawangan and just before Ambon and Papua Indonesia.

-There are only two ways of getting here, the old way via ferry and boats, and currently via flight from Bali using several local Indonesian airlines.
+There are only two ways of getting here: the old way via ferry and boats or via flight from Bali using several local Indonesian airlines.

-For those who intend to visit Flores, I would recommend booking well in advance, especially if you are a budget traveler as of lately, more travelers are keen to visit here.
+For those who intend to visit Flores, I recommend booking well in advance, especially if you are a budget traveller as of lately, more travellers are keen to visit here.

 1. Visit the Komodo National Park